HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/index.md

 ## Enabling SSO between HCL DX and Volt MX

-This section provides information on how to enable single sign-on (SSO) for DX and MX.
+This section provides information on how to enable single sign-on (SSO) for DX and Volt MX Foundry.

 Configure OAuth in Websphere to authenticate with HCL DX.
 Connect to the HCL DX core server (for example, on Kubernetes) using the following command: